-- How do such oscillators synchronize? - How can we measure the level of synchronization? - Order parameter: An order parameter is a measure of the degree of order across the boundaries in a phase transition system; it normally ranges between zero in one phase and nonzero in the other. - A trivial order parameter can be: $R = \frac{N_S}{N}$, where N_S is the number of synchronized units - We will introduce an other one (the so called Kuramoto order parameter, which is appropriate to monitor the transition towards synchronization)
+- How do such oscillators synchronize? - The interplay between the coupling strength and the distribution of the natural frequencies determines how many oscillators are synchronized, and, hence, how strong the mean field is. - How can we measure the level of synchronization? - Order parameter: An order parameter is a measure of the degree of order across the boundaries in a phase transition system; it normally ranges between zero in one phase and nonzero in the other. - A trivial order parameter can be: $R = \frac{N_S}{N}$, where N_S is the number of synchronized units